Surface polarization strongly influences electrostatics in a nonlocal medium: Conclusion

-The discussion on the origins and value of $\xi$ would not be complete without insight from earlier reports, and specifically a recent MD simulation study on the related problem of short-ranged hydration forces in lipid bilayer systems \cite{marcelja1976,kornyshev1989,leikin1990, schlaich2024}.
-Netz \textit{et al.} have suggested that laterally inhomogeneous water ordering can introduce a surface structural wavelength that may influence the overall range of these short-range forces.
+The discussion on the origins and value of $\xi$ would not be complete without insights from earlier reports, and specifically a recent MD simulation study on the related problem of short-ranged hydration forces in lipid bilayer systems \cite{marcelja1976,kornyshev1989,leikin1990, schlaich2024}.
+Netz \textit{et al.} have suggested that laterally inhomogeneous water ordering can introduce a surface structural wavelength, which may influence the overall range of these short-range forces.
 Under the na\"ive assumption of translational invariance of surface properties (a homogeneous surface), such length scales -- measured or inferred from experiments or from molecular simulations -- would tend to be attributed to the properties of bulk water.
 If the polarization correlation and/or screening length is not solely governed by the properties of the bulk fluid there may not be grounds to expect $\xi$ to be strictly limited to the rather small value given by the intermolecular separation of bulk solvent molecules.
 Although our present framework is concerned solely with a laterally averaged, homogeneous dipolar polarization density normal to the surface as the relevant structural order parameter in a Landau-Ginzburg formulation, higher order multipole densities, as well as their curls and gradients, may also contribute to the electrical potential on similar footing, each accompanied by an additional characteristic length scale.
+Similarly, other microscopic features of the electrolyte such as finite ion-size may be accounted for within the model as previously described \cite{hedley2023}.
 Finally, given the extensive reports on cooperative effects and ordering of water due to the presence of ions and polyelectrolytes in electrolytes, it may even be conceivable to entertain the idea of a length scale in the problem related to the size of the defect embedded in the medium, be this an ion, a molecule or a particle \cite{tielrooij2010,chen2016,dedic2019,dedic2021}.
 All these considerations point to rather intricate possible microscopic underpinnings of the relevant length scales $\xi$ and $\lambda$.
 System-dependent and therefore non-universal governing length scales suggest that nonlocal electrostatic effects may be ubiquitous and more elaborate in character than previously anticipated.